itsnotajulius/Java/JavaNote.md

   > **Interface attributes** are by default `public, static and final`
   > An interface has `no constructor `

--Why And When To Use Interfaces?
+- Why And When To Use Interfaces?

 1. To achieve security - hide certain details and only show the important details of an object (interface).